-MTHN212 Calculus III 4 Credits
+MATH212N Calculus III

 A course in the calculus of functions of more than one variable usually follows a year of calculus involving functions of only one variable.
-This course will commence with discussions of vectors and
+This course will commence with discussions of vectors and vector value functions.
+Partial differentiation, multiple integration, and vector operators including: gradient, divergence, and curl and related integral theorems: Green's theorem, the Divergence theorem, and Stokes' theorem will be introduced and applications will be included throughout.
+Prerequisite or Corequisite: MATH211N.

-MTHN215 Linear Algebra
+MATH215N Linear Algebra

 In this course, students will be introduced to both the theory and the computational methods used in the study of matrices, vector spaces, linear transformations, diagonalization, eigenvalues, and orthogonality.
 Students are expected to use mathematical reasoning to read and write proofs pertaining to the study of course material.
-Pre-requisite or corequisite MTHN211
+Prerequisite: MATH210N.